michelemendel/the_reasoned_schemer/README.md

          (conso a d p)))
 ```

-### A note about the difference between the first and second edition of The Reasoned Schemer
+### A note about the difference between the first and second edition of The Reasoned Schemer, and it's relation to core.logic

 Thanks to @rickmoynihan (slack)